A dialog between cell adhesion and topology at the core of morphogenesis

-One of the most fundamental constraints underlying the process of morphogenesis is that the acquisition of non-trivial shapes by the forming tissues has to take place without an external agent inducing such changes \cite{smith1985developmental, alberch1989logic, Wolpert:2015, gilbert2023developmental, sole2024fundamental}.
-In consequence, the different, fine tuned deformations of the embryonic tissue must be the outcome of the collective and coordinated behaviour of different groups of cells which, while changing their mechanical properties in a consistent way, will eventually differentiate and give functionality to the emerging tissue \cite{Graner:1993_1, gumbiner1996cell, lecuit2007cell, oates2009quantitative, Staple:2010, parsons2010cell, clark2014stresses, graner2017forms, tsai2022adhesion}.
+One of the most fundamental constraints underlying the process of morphogenesis is that the acquisition of non-trivial shapes by the forming tissues has to take place without an external agent inducing such changes \cite{smith1985developmental, alberch1989logic, Wolpert:2015}.
+In consequence, the fine-tuned deformations of the embryonic tissue must be the outcome of the collective and coordinated behaviour of different groups of cells which, while changing their mechanical properties in a consistent way, will eventually differentiate and give functionality to the emerging tissue \cite{Graner:1993_1, gumbiner1996cell, lecuit2007cell, oates2009quantitative, Staple:2010,clark2014stresses, graner2017forms, tsai2022adhesion}.
 In such processes, underlying core physical properties define the phenotypical frame \cite{bi2015density, Kim:2021, atia2021cell, Petridou:2021} over which selective pressures will act.
 At the structural level, one must take into account geometrical considerations related to tissue morphology and, even deeper in the identification of the rawest structure, the {\em topological} properties of the embryonic tissue \cite{Giammona:2021, Petridou:2021, fischer2023tissues, Fabreges:2024}.
-Roughly speaking, the identification of topological properties is a fundamental way to characterize the kind of structure we are dealing with: Whether the structure contains holes, whether the object is tubular-like or spherical-like or, more fundamentally, what the pattern of connection of the different core elements of the system is \cite{henle1994combinatorial, kelley2017general, Petridou:2021, fischer2023tissues}.
+Roughly speaking, the identification of topological properties is a fundamental way to characterize the kind of structure we are dealing with: Whether the structure contains holes, whether the object is tubular-like or spherical-like or, more fundamentally, what the pattern of connection of the different core elements of the system looks like \cite{ Petridou:2021, fischer2023tissues}.
 Importantly, the topological characterization is performed regardless of the geometric details, although the topological structure acts as a constraint for the potential geometries.
 Being topology at such fundamental level of characterization, natural key questions arise: How are the different topological patterns regulated?
 Is there a feedback between topological structure and material properties?
 How are different topological phenotypes achieved in front of other potential ones?
+Without neglecting the role of other mechanisms, in this short review we will try answer the above questions focusing specifically on the role of cell adhesion as a key morphogenetic driver triggering changes on the topology of the tissue organization, changes that will eventually lead to the emergence of functional phenotypic traits.